TimberWolf Platinum Dog Food receives the Advisor’s top rating of 5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 37% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 37% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas and garbanzo beans, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, garbanzo beans, flaxseed and alfalfa meal, this still looks like the profile of a kibble containing a significant amount of meat.

-Timberwolf Platinum dry dog food is a meat-based kibble using a significant amount of named meat ingredients as its main source of animal protein, thus earning the brand 5 stars.
+TimberWolf Platinum is a meat-based dry dog food using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.